iritkatriel/finally/README.md

 from the code maintainers:

 - 15 issues had a PR opened to fix the problem.
-- 20 received reactions acknowleding the problem as one worth looking into.
+- 20 received reactions acknowledging the problem as one worth looking into.
 - 3 replied that the code is no longer maintained so this won't be fixed.
 - 2 closed the issue as "works as intended", one said that they intend to swallow all exceptions, but the other seemed unaware of the distinction